carvel-dev/carvel/site/content/ytt/docs/latest/ytt-data-values.md

 Data Values can also be configured via a specific kind of `ytt` Overlay.

-A Data Values file is a YAML document annotated with `@data/values`.
+A Data Values Overlay is a YAML document annotated with `@data/values`.

 ```yaml
 #@data/values